harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

 end
 {% endhightlight %}

-`Plug.Router` provides a set of macros to generate routes that respond to HTTP reqeusts. `match` and `dispatch` plugs are required by default.
+`Plug.Router` provides a set of macros to generate routes that respond to HTTP reqeusts.
+When you use that module, `match` and `dispatch` plugs are required by default.

-`get "/"` responds to GET request made to the root page.
+`get "/"` will respond to GET requests made to the root page.
 All other requests will be routed to `match _`.

 Check the documentation for `Plug.Router` from [here](https://hexdocs.pm/plug/Plug.Router.html#content).

-`start_link/3` function is part of `GenServer`, not `Plug.Router`.
+`start_link/3` function is a part of `GenServer`, not `Plug.Router`.
 It defines what `Timeconverter.Router` module will do when it's run under a supervision tree.
 Here we set it to run `Cowboy` under HTTP.

 Next we will include `Timeconverter.Router` under the application's supervision tree so that it will be run when the application runs.
 Open `lib/timeconverter/application.ex` and add `Timeconverter.Router` as a worker.